 Well socialized individuals will usually greet strangers enthusiastically, but some remain wary throughout their lives.
 Dalmatians are generally fine with other household pets, especially if they are introduced to other animals in early puppyhood.
 Due to their long history accompanying hunters, Dalmatians tend to love being around horses.

-Health problems that may affect Dalmatians include deafness (puppies should be tested for Brainstem Auditory Evoked Response by breeders), allergies, urinary stones and epilepsy.
+Dalmatians are prone to deafness (puppies should be tested for Brainstem Auditory Evoked Response by breeders), allergies, urinary stones, and epilepsy.